The Hidden Economic Value of Stay-at-Home Parents

 Term Life Insurance (Recommended for Most Families)

 Significantly lower premiums than permanent insurance allow families to afford substantial coverage amounts.
-A $500,000 policy for a healthy 30-year-old might cost $20-$30 monthly, compared to $300-$500 monthly for similar whole life coverage.
+A $500,000 20-year policy for a healthy 30-year-old typically costs $20 to $30 monthly, compared to several hundred dollars monthly for similar whole life coverage.

 Coverage aligns perfectly with child-rearing years.
 A 20-year term purchased when your youngest child is born provides protection through high school graduation.
 Many policies include conversion options, allowing you to change to permanent coverage later without new medical underwriting.